Vzdevelopers/Vzdevelopers/README.md

 }

 const About(description) {
  My name is kleber lucas De Freitas years 29.2005 .
 I was born in Minas Gerais.
  I'm known as "vz" within Discord communities and online gaming.
-I pursue deep knowledge every day and aim to become a front-end programmer.
+I pursue deep knowledge every day and aim to become a front-end programmer
  I'm constantly learning and discovering new technologies.
 Today is June 29, 2024, and I am continuously updating my GitHub.
 }
 ```